How to Write a Personal Trainer CV: Free Guide with Examples and Template

 ---|---|

-Empathy | |
+Communication | Exercise programming |

-Leadership | |
+Leadership | Injury prevention |

-Time management | |
+Time management | Fitness assessment |

 Still not sure which skills to add to your CV?
 Explore these similar CV examples:

-If you want to show off your fitness expertise and contributions, this is the CV section to do so.
+If you want to show off your fitness expertise and contributions, this is the section to do so.
 Use action verbs and quantifiable results to highlight your roles in gyms, fitness centres, or private training.
-In this section, provide a clear, organised overview of your work responsibilities, emphasising your tasks and key achievements for each job in 3-4 sentences and then bullet points for specific achievements.

-Experienced gym trainers: emphasise achievements, like "increased client retention by 30% through personalised programs" or “led a fitness challenge that resulted in a 15% improvement in client strength and endurance."
+Experienced gym trainers: emphasise achievements, like "increased client retention by 30% through personalised programmes" or “led a fitness challenge that resulted in a 15% improvement in client strength and endurance."
 Avoid vague statements like "helped clients with workouts."

-Newly-qualified personal trainers: if you're a recent school leaver or student with little relevant work experience, focus on transferable skills gained from customer service focused roles.
+Newly-qualified personal trainers: if you're a recent school leaver or student with little relevant work experience, focus on transferable skills gained from customer service roles.
 Explore courses and hands-on training opportunities such as apprenticeships.

 Specialised fitness trainer roles: pursue courses in strength and conditioning, rehabilitation, pilates and yoga, or sports therapy to boost your CV.
 Explore current opportunities at NRPT.